Instant Pot Garlic Sesame Chicken

 - Different cuts: If you prefer chicken breasts, the cooking time will remain the same, but the flavor will be slightly different.

-- Spice it up: Those spicy food lovers enjoy it when I add extra red pepper flakes or cayenne pepper to the sauce.
+- Spice it up: Those who love spicy food enjoy it when I add extra red pepper flakes or cayenne pepper to the sauce.

 - No sugar: For a sweet flavor without white sugar, you could substitute a half-cup of honey or pure maple syrup.
 Also, you can use erythritol or Monk fruit sugar.

-- Other meat: I have made this recipe with other meats for different flavors like turkey, pork, or beef chunks.
+- Other meats: I have made this recipe with other meats for different flavors, like turkey, pork, or beef chunks.
 My kids really love it with ham, too.

 - Different seeds: If you cannot find sesame seeds, substitute them with toasted almond slivers, sunflower seeds, or pepitas.